pnnl/ruleset-checking-tool/docs/ruleset_functions/get_baseline_system_types.md

 ## Logic:
-Declare empty lists of the hvac_b.id associated with each system type in the B_RMR, .
+Declare empty lists of the hvac_b.id associated with each system type in the B_RMR (I do not think think this is needed but it helps to idenify everything needed)
 - Declare a list for SYS-1, Packaged Terminal Air Conditioner : `SYS-1 = []`
 - Declare a list for SYS-1a, PCHW with HW boiler: `SYS-1a = []`
 - Declare a list for SYS-1b, DX cooling with PHW: `SYS-1b = []`